Kitchen Stewardship | Caring for All Our Gifts

 Hope for Heavy Periods: 5 Root Cause Solutions That May Surprise You

-Heavy periods?
+Have real heavy periods?
 You’re not alone – continuous, sticky, yellow cervical mucus, and irregular cycles all make Natural Family Planning (NFP) difficult.
-However, there are root causes to your period woes that can be solved gently and naturally – from estrogen dominance to heavy metal toxicity.
+However, there are root heavy period causes to your PMS woes that can be solved gently and naturally – from estrogen dominance to heavy metal toxicity.
+Learn the natural remedies for heavy periods too!

 woman with hot water bottle on stomach